divyahanda219/DH_Project/README.md

 ### Annotating the images

 Mask R-CNN model requires that the images be annotated to specify the area of interest in image.
 We used VIA [VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/).
+This is a little time consuming part.
 Below is how our annotated file looked like:

 ![Check Readme if image doesn't open](https://github.com/divyahanda219/DH-Project-Website/blob/master/annotated.png)